 What to do in this situation?

-For test reasons, I created simple snubber circuit, which consists of 0.15 uF film capacitor and 10 R, 4 W resistor, connected in series.
+For test reasons, I created a simple snubber circuit, which consists of 0.15 uF film capacitor and 10 R, 4 W resistor, connected in series.
 I connected this circuit parallel to the primary winding of the ignition coil.
 See the oscillogram after attaching the snubber:

-Y axis scale in this picture is 50 V/section.
+The Y-axis scale in this picture is 50 V/section.

-Using this configuration, first spike increased in first few us till 230 ..
+Using this configuration, the first spike increased in first few us till 230 ..
 240 V, but the thermal load to snubber resistors has decreased.

-First spike is about 230 V, almost immediately the break is visible – in this moment the spark period starts to form.
+First spike is about 230 V, almost immediately the break is visible – at this moment the spark period starts to form.
 After forming, the process of oscillation process is imperceptible and quickly drops down.
 The problem with repeated opening of transistor, work in active mode, power losses and too high Uc voltage in first few us is completely eliminated.

 Simple description in Wikipedia: RC snubbers